EmailMagnifier/Email-Magnifier/README.md

 We developed friendly and easy to use web api.
 You can accesses to the api from any platform supporting http request.
 The api use json format both for the request and for the response.
 You have two options for using our api depending on your needs.
 You can check a single email address and get the response synchronously, or check a list of email addresses and get the response asynchronously.
-You can read more [here] (https://www.emailmagnifier.com/how-to-use-api.aspx).
+You can read more [here](https://www.emailmagnifier.com/how-to-use-api.aspx).

 ### C#